NathanielHart44/rspdocs/docs/info-endpoints.md

 - `lender_ign` (string): The in-game name (IGN) of the player who lent the NFTs to the player via a Listing.
 - `lender_percent` (int): The percentage of the rewards that the lender will receive.
+- `fee_address` (string): The in-game name (IGN) of RSP account that will receive the fee for the Listing.
+- `fee_percent` (int): The percentage of the rewards that will be paid as a fee to the RSP account.

 Example Response Body (Success):